nortd/lasersaur/manual/driveboard.md

 Troubleshooting
 ----------------

-- BeagleBone/BBB does not boot up (no blincking blue LEDs)
+- BeagleBone/BBB does not boot up (no blinking blue LEDs)
   - Make sure the BBB is aligned with the Driveboard pins correctly.
 It must align on the left.
 Read the notes on the Driveboard.
   - Make sure the Driveboard power is 5V (+/- 0.2V).
 Higher deviations may prevent the BBB from booting up.
 If necessary adjust the voltage on the PSU via the trimpot ("VR1").
 - Homing works but any other motion commands do not move the gantry.